agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Credentials**:

+For a writer it is his blog, for a coder it is his Github, for a mechanical deisgner, it is his portfolio of work done till now,which would help find other jobs in the same industry.
+Jumping jobs is sometimes the best way to get a raise.
 I see myself growing up the ladder very very slowly (4-5 years per promotion).
 It is a slow working environment (mainly because of the long development cycles).
-Right now maybe I can boast to other precision companies regarding what I could do for the place I work in.
+Right now maybe I can boast to future precision companies regarding what I do at my current employer.
 Moving within the precision engineering industry should not be a problem, but I think it stops with that.
-I would put DE at an above value of 6/10.
+I would put DE at a rating of 6/10 for credentials.

 **Runway**:

 I can't move immediately into sales or even to the US.
 The runway for all the cases will correspond to what I earn at DE in NL.
 It is estimated for 18months worth of dough, 2-3 years of saving is required.
+An average rating of 5/10 is given here.

 <!-- Ways of moving to the US and prolty estimates unknown, but runway -->
 <!-- could be crazy, but I still suspect I need to clock a few good -->